dueca/dueca/doc/simplesimulationb.md

 and
 [platillo.mtl](https://raw.githubusercontent.com/dueca/SimpleSimulation/master/run/run-data/platillo.mtl)

-Place these files in the `run/run-data` folder of your project, and add the following to the `links.script` files in the teams folders:
+Place these files in the `run/run-data` folder of your project (if you want to keep them there, don't forget `git add`), and add the following to the `links.script` files in the teams folders:

 ~~~~{.sh}